Basic Business Entities

 All of these are pass-through entities with the exception of a trust, which might or might not a be pass-through depending on the purpose of the trust.
 A K-1 is usually electronically filed as a part of the tax return that is generating the K-1.
 So the IRS will be expecting the recipient of the K-1 to report the information on his or her individual tax return.

 A K-1 from a Form 1065 Partnership Tax Return and a K-1 from a Form 1120S S Corporation Tax Return are scarily similar.
 We could hold two K-1s about two feet from your face and you couldn’t tell the difference- heck, we couldn’t either.
-What makes matters worse, is that they both are reported on Page 2 of your Schedule E, and ultimately on line 17 of your Form 1040.
+What makes matters worse, is that they both are reported on Page 2 of your Schedule E, and ultimately on line 5 on Schedule 1 of your Form 1040.

-Having said that, most shareholders are also employees so they would deduct unreimbursed employee business expenses on Form 2106 and Schedule A. With the recent passage the Tax Cuts and Jobs Act of 2017, Form 2106 expenses are no longer deductible on Schedule A. This is fine from an S Corp owner perspective since these expenses really should be reimbursed by the business and therefore deducted on the business tax return.
+Having said that, most shareholders are also employees so they would deduct unreimbursed employee business expenses on Form 2106 and Schedule A. With the recent passage the Tax Cuts and Jobs Act of 2017, Form 2106 expenses are no longer deductible on Schedule A. This is fine from an S Corp owner perspective since these expenses really should be reimbursed by the business through an Accountable Plan and therefore deducted on the business tax return.
 We’ll talk about Accountable Plans, and the office politics when you have multiple shareholders, in a later chapter.

 Partnerships do not pay Federal tax as an entity- the partners or the members of a MMLLC do as individuals.
 Note the word Federal.
 States can do a lot of crazy things, and there is a whole chapter about the 185 reasons not to elect S corporation taxation that touches on state related issues such as franchise taxes and obscene corporate taxes including what some call the “pleasure to do business in our state” tax.

 Limited Liability Partnerships (LLP) and General Partnerships (GP)